Believers (manga): Characters

-Inspirations for the manga
+Inspirations

 The Aum Shinrikyo and the Japanese Red Army

 Naoki Yamamoto's first inspirations for Believers came after the Sarin gas attack on the Tokyo subway in 1995.
 The attack caused him to become interested in researching the Aum Shinrikyo, the terrorist group behind the attack.
 However, the Aum Shinrikyo had thus far kept their members quiet, leaving little research material.
 This led Yamamoto to instead read a book on the Japanese Red Army, a different Japanese terrorist group that has former members who have written about their past experiences.
 After reading the book, Yamamoto began to wonder what would happen if a group of fanatics who believed radical ideology were isolated together.
 This thinking would eventually lead to the creation of Believers.

 The Second Sea Fortress

 The setting for Believers was modeled on the Second Sea Fortress: a small, artificial island built off the coast of Tokyo Bay in the late 1910s.
-The island had been destroyed by the Great Kanto Earthquake of 1923 and had been relatively untouched in the 80 years that followed.
+The island had been destroyed by the 1923 Great Kantō earthquake and had been relatively untouched in the 80 years that followed.
 It was this desolation that intrigued Yamamoto when he first discovered the island in the Big Comics magazine "100 Ruins".
 Yamamoto used his connections with Shogakukan to borrow the pictures for reference use.
 Later, about half-way through the series, Yamamoto had the opportunity to visit the Second Sea Fortress in person, along with a model and some staff.
 The nude photo shoot drew the attention of some passing fishboats and the entire crew ended up with sunburn.
 Many of the later landscape backgrounds of Believers were taken directly from the photos of that shoot.